marcinciapa-learning/spring-ai-tutorial/README.md

 # Running instructions

-Run SpringAiTutorial class, providing an environment variable OPENAI_AI_KEY
+Run SpringAiTutorial class, providing an environment variable OPENAI_AI_KEY.
+Can be obtained from Open AI account settings.

 # What I learned